 Big Ideas encourages students to propose innovative solutions across a broad range of social impact tracks.
-Based on the scope of the project, teams will indicate a primary track that best fits their project.

 The challenge for this track is to describe an intervention that would alleviate a global health concern, either domestically or internationally.
 Proposals submitted to this track should (a) demonstrate evidence of a widespread health concern faced by resource-constrained populations, and (b) develop a system, program, or technology that is culturally appropriate within the target communities and designed for low-resource settings.